Published October 4, 2020

 Todd: Troy, customer trust and satisfaction are critical to success, especially during times of crisis.
 As consumer expectations rise, the ability to meet them can make or break your brand.
 How have insights from social media listening guided U.S. Bank’s operations during the pandemic?

-Troy: When I started In social media analytics and listening, it was really all about just listening with the intent to respond and provide customer service.
+Troy: When I started in social media listening and analytics, it was really all about just listening with the intent to respond and provide customer service.
 That's something we've been doing throughout.
 Where we find the most value with social media channels and websites, is extracting data from the voice of the customer.

 We've got a strong customer experience team.
 We've been monitoring engagement, seeing how people are interacting with our brand, and we do the same solicitation as other brands in terms of surveys and reviews and extracting testimonials.